-On an annual basis, any fiscal year end working capital balance will be applied to the following year's capital needs.
+On an annual basis, any fiscal year-end working capital balance will be applied to the following year's capital needs.
 If excess working capital remains after it has been applied to the following year's working capital needs, it will be refunded to each of the members, including interest, upon request by the member.

-Long-Term Financial Planning - To date the SSEA has not engaged in documented long-term financial planning.
-Informal assessments of potential future drivers of major funding requirements have been identified and received preliminarily evaluation, such as if the organization would be called upon to fund energy facilities on behalf of its members.
+Long Term Financial Planning - To date, the SSEA has not engaged in documented long-term financial planning.
+Informal assessments of potential future drivers of major funding requirements have been identified and received preliminary evaluation, such as if the organization would be called upon to fund energy facilities on behalf of its members.
 Informal assessments of potential funding sources, including the possibility of SSEA issuing debt as well as the requisites to successfully issuing the debt, also receive ongoing identification and evaluation.

-Major Initiatives - The SSEA is engaged on behalf of its members on several major energy fronts which are best addressed by focusing on each of the specific Project Service Agreements currently in place.
+Major Initiatives - The SSEA is engaged on behalf of its members on several major energy fronts, which are best addressed by focusing on each of the specific PSAs currently in place.

-- Project Service Agreement #1- Joint Generation Resource Planning and Evaluation.
+- Project Service Agreement #1: Joint Generation Resource Planning and Evaluation.
 This project involves the joint exploration, research, investigation, review, evaluation and feasibility of implementing, operating and maintaining electric generation projects and such other projects, whether physical or financial, designed to meet the future power needs of member participants.
-Of the original \$1 million project budget only \$10,000 has been expended and there are currently no active energy targets being sought. - Project Service Agreement #2 This project involves the joint exploration, research, investigation, review, and evaluation of the feasibility of constructing 230-kilovolt high-voltage transmission lines and related facilities to allow the interconnection of the participant member electrical systems with Mead Substation in Nevada.
+Of the original \$1 million project budget, only \$10,000 has been expended and there are currently no active energy targets being sought. - Project Services Agreement #2: Eastern Nevada Transmission Project Development Agreement.
+This project involves the joint exploration, research, investigation, review, and evaluation of the feasibility of constructing 230-kilovolt high voltage transmission lines and related facilities to allow the interconnection of the participant member electrical systems with Mead Substation in Nevada.
 This project was replaced in May of 2014 with PSA #2A, a continuation of PSA #2, on a reduced scope with a five-year term and budget of \$100,000.
-Significant sighting and permitting activities are ongoing with federal government agencies. - Project Service Agreement #3 This project allows member participants to request SSEA provide various power supply management services in connection with the operation, scheduling, or optimization to meet a project participant's needs.
-Fiscal 2014 was the first full year during which the SSEA provided full service to two of its members, the City of Boulder City and the SNWA, as well as targeted power purchases and sales for other members which could choose to become full-service members at any time.
-SSEA successfully built systems, policies and procedures to support an increase from \$25 million to \$88 million of annual net power sales.
+In early 2016, a full project right-of-way was granted and management is evaluating various opportunities to move this project forward into the design phase. - Project Services Agreement #3: Power Supply Management Services Agreement.
+This project allows member participants to request SSEA provide various power supply management services in connection with the operation, scheduling, or optimization to meet a project participant's needs.
+Fiscal 2014 was the first full year during which the SSEA provided full service to two of its members, the City of Boulder City and the SNWA, as well as targeted power purchases and sales for other members which could choose to become full service members at any time.
+SSEA successfully built systems, policies and procedures to support a threefold increase of annual net power sales.